-I am currently an Instructional Designer in Student Success Services (a.k.a.
+I am currently an Instructional Designer/Writing Specialist in Student Success Services (a.k.a.
 The Writing Centre) at MacEwan University.
-When I started teaching for Athabasca University I took courses in the Master’s of Distance Education to learn how to create engaging and effective online learning.
+When I started teaching for Athabasca University I started taking graduate courses in distance education to learn how to create engaging and effective online learning.
 This combined with my extensive teaching experience helped me land an amazing job at MacEwan.
-I spend my days training our peer writing tutors, developing and delivering writing and student success related workshops, and designing online university-wide programming.
+I spend my days training our peer writing tutors, developing and delivering writing and student success related workshops, and designing online university-wide tutorials on writing, citing, and academic integrity.
 I also give presentations to student groups on academic integrity, time management, study skills, and writing habits.

 I defended my PhD in December of 2014.
 My supervisor was Dr. Cressida J. Heyes, the Canada Research Chair in the Philosophy of Gender and Sexuality.
 My dissertation, entitled “Habits of Resistance: Feminism, Phenomenology, and Temporality” was the subject of an episode of CBC radio’s Ideas in February, 2015.